zehreken/zehreken.github.io/source/posts/2026-05-15-baby-steps.md

 It worked well as I expected.
 I then disabled looking curriculum and it actually fixed the cw/ccw bias problem.
 I knew from the start that looking training was unnecessary.
 If the agent learned walking to the target eventually, looking is just an emergent behaviour to accomplish the task anyway.
 But it was great learning regardless, since I saw cw/ccw bias which I still don't understand why.
 My guess is that the network learns to steer to a certain direction early in the training and sticks with it forever.
 Maybe punishing extra movement might have resolved this.

 I then disabled all curriculum and enabled walking training from the start.
-This worked much better actually since I had the termination case based on vertical alignment.
-The agent had to stand upright to proceed in training anyways.
+This worked much better actually since I had the termination case for vertical misalignment.
+The agent had to stand upright to proceed during the training anyways.
 And the agent learned to walk to the target.

 <figure>
     <video src="/assets/2026-05-15-baby-steps/walk.mp4" controls playsinline>